thunderheadone/one-sdk-ios/README.md

 [One clearUserProfile];
 ```

 *Note:*
 - This method removes `tid` from local storage only.
-- For instructions on how completely remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).
+- For instructions on how completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ## Questions or need help